-Establishes the amateur sports integrity and participation account in the special revenue fund which consists of money deposited pursuant to section 297J.02.
-Directs the Minnesota Amateur Sports Commission to use the money to issue grants.
-Permits the commission to use up to four percent of the money to administer the grants.
+Subd.
+2. Grants to promote the integrity of amateur sports.
 Requires that 20 percent of the money be used for grants to promote the integrity of amateur sports for activities including providing education and programming to athletes related to disordered gambling; promoting the independence, safety, and training of amateur sports leagues and officials; providing prevention programs related to performance enhancing drugs; providing problem gambling prevention education; training coaches and athletes on safe relationships and how to maintain a welcoming environment; and addressing the mental health needs of athletes.
+Of this amount allocated, 80 percent must be distributed in grants to institutions whose undergraduate enrollment is fewer than 25,000 students.

-Requires that the remaining 80 percent of the money be used to facilitate participation in youth sports in areas that have experienced a disproportionately high rate of juvenile crime.
+Subd.
+3. Grants to promote and facilitate participation in youth sports.
+Requires that 40 percent of the money be used to facilitate participation in youth sports in areas that have experienced a disproportionately high rate of juvenile crime.
 Provides that grants may be used for purposes that include establishing programs, improving facilities, eliminating participation costs, and coordinating additional services for youth.
-Requires grant recipients to report to the Minnesota Amateur Sports Commission and requires the commission to provide an annual report to relevant legislative committees.